-8. Responsible social media usage: With confidence returning to the jobs market, the candidate is again ‘king’ however most organisations are yet to embrace social media effectively when it comes to recruitment according to Hays.
+7. Resourcing digital and social strategies: With confidence returning to the jobs market, the candidate is again ‘king’ however most organisations are yet to embrace social media effectively when it comes to recruitment according to Hays.

 “The expectation is that a presence and activity such as posting a job is enough, but the commitment and resources that are really needed to build effective relationships is vastly underestimated by most.
 Without that commitment it is very difficult to attract and engage with the right talent at the right time,” Walker said.

-9. Staff retention: Hays expects that as employees become more confident and start to explore their options in the jobs market, employers will really need to turn their focus back to retention.”
+8. Staff retention: Hays expects that as employees become more confident and start to explore their options in the jobs market, employers will need to turn their focus back to retention.

 10. Borderless: With a global economy the world is becoming borderless and according to Hays as a result in order to achieve career development people are willing to change countries more readily.
 Therefore the ability to speak another language will become an increasingly important business skill.